Care-Bear/ras-pi/README.md

 You can then edit `config.yaml` to include or exclude the webpages or local files you want, as well as changing the sleep time between page changes.

-You to run the script, ensure `screen.py` and `config.yaml` are in the same directory:
+To then run the script, ensure `screen.py` and `config.yaml` are in the same directory:

 ```
 python screen.py
 ```

-If you need to make any changes, you just need to amend the yaml file and then restart the script.
+If any changes are to be made, you just need to amend the yaml file and then restart the script.